What Did Jesus Mean, Judge Not?

 Judge not, that you be not judged. - Matthew 7:1

 Let's get off to a "good" start and take this verse out of context.
 Jesus is telling us not to judge other people.
 That's obvious!
 Who are you to judge me?

 This is a common statement.
 It expresses the sentiment, "What right do we have to judge someone else?"
 The answer is: because God commands us to judge.
+But Jesus says not to judge!
 Is there a contradiction in the Bible?
 Let's start by finding out what Jesus was actually saying in Matthew 7.
 Here is the complete context:

 Judge not, that you be not judged.
 For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
 And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
 Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye?
 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye. - Matthew 7:1-5

 Here in my office I am surrounded by bookcases.
 There are a number of commentaries easily within my reach that I could quote to help us understand what Jesus is saying.
 But instead, let's turn to a more accessible book.
 The John MacArthur NASB Study Bible.
 MacArthur writes:

 "Do not judge.
 As the context reveals, this does not prohibit all types of judging (v.16).
 There is a righteous kind of judgment we are supposed to exercise with careful discernment (Jn 7:24).
 Censorious, hypocritical, self-righteous, or other kinds of unfair judgments are forbidden; but in order to fulfill the commandments that follow, it is necessary to discern dogs and swine (v.
 6) from one's own brethren (vv.
 3-5)."